kncs/string-alternative/README.md

 Define the three alternatives strings

+## `.above(trigger, str)`

+Define the alternative string for a reference number above a trigger.
+Priority is given to the higher number

+## `.below(trigger, str)`

+Define the alternative string for a reference number below a trigger.
+Priority is given to the lower number

 # Roadmap

 See below the list of next features which will be imlemented as soon as possible :